Doogee Blade 20 Max

 Has an e-paper display

-Both the Doogee Blade 20 Max and the Doogee S200 Max include a video light, but neither device features sapphire glass, a curved display, or an e-paper display.
+The miscellaneous specs for the Doogee Blade 20 Max and Doogee S200 Max are identical across every listed attribute.
+Both include a video light — a useful hands-free illumination tool for recording in low-light conditions — and neither features sapphire glass, a curved display, or an e-paper screen.